pilarnavarro/koster_data_management/README.md

 ```

 If you don't have a Github account you can manually download the repository.
 Click on the green "Code" download button visible on the top right of this screen and choose the Download ZIP option from the Code pull-down menu.

-#### Download Anaconda
-[Anaconda](https://docs.anaconda.com/anaconda/install/index.html) allows you to create virtual Python environments for and features a simple package manager to keep track of dependencies.

 #### Install dependecies
 Navigate to the folder where you have cloned the repository or unzipped the manually downloaded repository and run